Looking At Copper In A Whole New Light

 In its ruling, the SEC said that it, “does not believe that the listing and trading of the shares is likely to disrupt the supply of copper available for immediate delivery, which is what the copper fabricators predict would increase the price of copper.”
 We are certainly not experts in this complex area but we are inclined to believe that the jury is still out.
 Although the U.S. is a different “kettle of fish,” similar funds launched in Europe over the past eighteen months have not been that successful.
 There is also the issue of costs associated with storing that amount of copper (it takes about 500 times the amount of space to store copper versus the same value in gold.
 Customers for Copper Funds

 Finally, it will be interesting to see who actually buys the funds.
-There are few investors large enough to take on this quantity of copper and would those that might buy in take a long term strategic view – i.e “buy and hold.”
-What has been created by this exchange traded fund is another form of demand for copper and in the process it has divided industries who use copper in their manufacturing from those who want to attract investors in the physical copper market.
+There are few investors large enough to take on this quantity of copper and would those that might buy in take a long-term strategic view – i.e. “buy and hold.”
+What has been created by this exchange-traded fund is another form of demand for copper and in the process, it has divided industries that use copper in their manufacturing from those that want to attract investors in the physical copper market.
 At the very least, this is a recipe for volatility.
 And now for the disclaimer.

 Our aim here is to inform and to encourage discussion.
 It is not to provide investment advice.
 The commodities market is a very complex business and we would certainly not claim to be experts in that area.
 We are merely interested in metals such as copper and those factors which affect their price as a commodity in the recycling industry.